 6. Cognito’s identity pool

-To do this, we need to create an identity pool(also known as Federated Identities).
-With identity pool, we can use Cognito’s user pool as a identity source or we can use other OAuth services such as Facebook, SAML, etc.
+To do this, we need to create an identity pool (also known as Federated Identities).
+With an identity pool, we can use Cognito’s user pool as an identity source, or we can use other OAuth services such as Facebook, SAML, etc.

-1. Create an identity pool
+1. Create an identity pool.

-2. Create a role with approriate permission
+2. Create a role with appropriate permissions.

-3. Client code
+3. Client code.

 From 4.2 above we can get access_token, id_token and refresh_token from Cognito.
-We will use this id_token to exchange for Identity ID using GetID command
+We will use this id_token to exchange for an Identity ID using GetID command

 import { CognitoIdentityClient, GetIdCommand, GetCredentialsForIdentityCommand } from "@aws-sdk/client-cognito-identity";